 Nothing in this Agreement prevents the REGENTS from considering scores on SAT Subject Tests in admissions or scholarship decisions if students choose to submit them.

-This seems to contradict the premise of the “unequal access” argument, since students with disabilities had a hard time gaining access to both the SAT and SAT Subject Tests, so why the ban applies only to SAT’s and not Subject Tests is strange.
+This seems to contradict the premise of the “unequal access” argument, since students with disabilities had a hard time gaining access to both the SAT and SAT Subject Tests.
+So why the ban applies only to SAT’s and not Subject Tests is strange.
 Nevertheless, take it as an opportunity to report a strong Subject Test score if you have one, usually in the 700’s to be considered strong (refer to the score distributions.

 The Possibility of a New Test

-While it’s a long shot for UC Regents to develop its own version of an SAT or ACT, the settlement keeps this door open.
+It’s a long shot for UC Regents to develop its own version of an SAT or ACT, the settlement keeps this door open.
 Term 1e states:

 If the REGENTS chooses a new exam for use in undergraduate admissions in the future, it will consider access for students with disabilities in the design and implementation of any such exam.

 In fact, the UC system can simply choose a different exam, either one that already exists or one that has yet to be developed.
 In other words, just because the SAT and ACT have been banned through Spring 2025.
 It doesn’t mean that the UC system can’t implement another similar test.
 The College Board, for example, already owns another test called the Accuplacer, which can be adapted for this purpose.
 And there’s always tests like the GMAT and other examinations of aptitude that can substitute for the SAT and ACT.

 As previously mentioned, the current settlement is in effect until 20205. therefore currently there are no SAT requirements for the 2022 school year.
 This however could change with other local college mandated testing.